 - Sprinkle 1 tbsp of cornstarch onto the paneer cubes.
 Toss until well coated.

 - In the same pan (no need to rinse or wipe), add 1 tbsp of oil.
-Toss in the onions and a pinch of salt.
-Let cook until the onions are translucent.
+Toss in the onions, bell peppers and a pinch of salt.
+Cook until soft.
+Add chilies.

 - Add in the ginger and garlic to the onions and bell peppers.
 Stir.
 Let cook for about 30 seconds.